tshi206/recorder/README.md

 # Recorder

-Recorder is an application to record users and implement a database with NZ english and Maori languages.
+Recorder is an application to record users through owncloud and implement a database with NZ english and Maori languages.

 ## Installation